 When the DigitalMicrograph is launched after placing the plug-ins into the PlugIns folder, SmartAlign menu commands will appear under "SmartAlign" menu.

-Installing Mouse Tools Plug-in, IPU Plug-in and Acquire Image Series Plug-in
+Installing HREM Mouse Tools, IPU and Acquire Image Series Plug-ins

 All the files relating these tool plug-ins, can be installed by drag-and-drop copy to the folder "PlugIns."
-(The PlugIns folder should exist under a normal installation of the DigitalMicrograph.)